The journey out of homelessness is like running a marathon: one step leads to another, mile after mile.

-We are pleased to announce that St. Francis House has been awarded 5 guaranteed entries for the 2017 Boston Marathon® as part of John Hancock’s Non-Profit Marathon Program.
+We are pleased to announce that St. Francis House has been awarded 5 guaranteed entries for the 2018 Boston Marathon® as part of John Hancock’s Marathon Non-Profit Program.
 All funds raised by Team St. Francis House will go toward the wrap-around services St. Francis House provides guests 365 days a year.
 Meet our team below!
 Or come out to support them at our annual Race to the Finish Line event on April 11, 2018.

 Our 2018 Team is generously sponsored by Webster Bank.